SU-SWS/sulgryphon-nextjs/README.md

 #### Post-Merge Considerations:

 - Depending on the state of `1.x`, you may need to manually merge `main` back into `1.x` to resolve conflicts and sync changes.

----

-By adhering to these workflows, we ensure streamlined development, maintain clear versioning, and deliver reliable production releases.